check_setup

 .
 IfNULL

-computes asymmetric/symmetric conditional Shapley values, depending on the value ofasymmetric
+computes asymmetric/symmetric conditional Shapley values, depending onasymmetric

 .
 Ifconfounding

-is a single logical, i.e.,FALSE
+is a single logical (FALSE

 orTRUE

-, then this assumption is set globally for all components in the causal ordering.
+), the assumption is set globally for all components in the causal ordering.
 Otherwise,confounding

-must be a vector of logicals of the same length ascausal_ordering
+must have the same length ascausal_ordering

 , indicating the confounding assumption for each component.
 Whenconfounding

-computes asymmetric/symmetric causal Shapley values, depending on the value ofasymmetric
+computes asymmetric/symmetric causal Shapley values, depending onasymmetric

 .
 Theapproach